Positive affirmations aren’t just some woo-woo thing new age people talk about. Positive affirmations are actually pretty darn useful.

 But how exactly do you make a start with positive affirmations?

-Let me give you an example of one of the negative thoughts I battled back in the day (I had lots to choose from!).
+Let me give you an example of one of my old negative thoughts.

 Using the first person pronoun (I, my) and the present tense (I am) in my affirmation, I spoke a positive message to myself – out loud!